AMcBain/reLove/README.md

 Unsupported features from reLive v.19:

-* "Hide conversations in tracklist", because it is unknown what that actually does.
+* "Hide conversations in tracklist"
 * "Ctrl+V - Start playing link from clipboard" as paste events only work on elements designed to receive a pasted data (inputs, etc.)*

 Unsupported features from reLiveQt: